department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-06-16_platform-leadership_002_github-access-managed-nested-teams.md

-# RFC: Github Access for Platform and VFS will be managed by nested Teams
+# RFC: Github Access for Platform and VFS users will be managed by nested Github Teams

 <!--
 The title is what you want comments on.
 Use the active voice in a future tense.